CrypticSignal/video-quality-metrics/README.md

   -dp DECIMAL_PLACES, --decimal-places DECIMAL_PLACES
                         The number of decimal places to use for the data in the table -i INPUT_VIDEO, --input-video INPUT_VIDEO
                         Input video.
-Can be a relative or absolute path, or a URL.
+Must be a relative/absolute path or a glob pattern.
                         If the path contains a space, it must be surrounded in double quotes.
   -t TRANSCODE_LENGTH, --transcode-length TRANSCODE_LENGTH
                         Create a lossless version of the original video that is just the first x seconds of the video.